 (discipline: Mechanical Engineering)

-For many years, the faculty has been dealing mainly with mechanics, machinery construction and operation, automatics and robotics.
-In the recent years, the number of patents and implementation agreements has been significant.
+For many years, the faculty’s chief scientific focus has been on mechanics, machinery construction and operation, automatics, and robotics.
+In recent years, the number of patents and implementation agreements has been significant.

-The faculty collaborates closely with the extractive and metallurgical industries together with their technical base, and a considerable number of energy and heat energy plants.
-In particular, collaboration with the following companies is very close: KGHM Polska Miedź, Skanska, Siemens, PZL Mielec – Sikorsky Aircraft Corporation, IOS Krakow, Valeo, ABB, Kirchhoff, MAN, Mitsubishi Electric, PIMOT Warsaw, and Delphi Automotive Systems.
-Thanks to our highly- -qualified staff, the faculty can collaborate with worldwide recognized educational centres in the European Union, Latin America, and the USA.
+The faculty collaborates closely with the extractive and metallurgical industries, together with their technical base, and a considerable number of industrial plants using top-notch technologies.
+Collaboration with the following companies has been extremely close: KGHM Polska Miedź, Skanska, Siemens, PZL Mielec – Sikorsky Aircraft Corporation, IOS Krakow, Valeo, ABB, Kirchhoff, MAN, Mitsubishi Electric, PIMOT Warsaw, and Delphi Automotive Systems.

 All rights reserved © 2021 AGH University of Science and Technology